zbyte64/project-hoster/hoster/README.rst

 Serve
 =====

-Content is served by directly piping non-privileged S3 requests from a bucket.
+1. A hostname is associated to an IPFS (directory) object that acts as a sitemap
-Top level folders are served when host matches: `foldername.DOMAIN_NAME` Associating a Host to a Domain will serve the host folder at the specified domain and redirect `foldername.DOMAIN_NAME` to the Domain.
+2. A domain may be associated to a hostname and will be the target of hostname redirects (canonical domain)
-Associating a Redirect to a Domain will cause a redirect to domain is host matches redirect.
+3. An extra domain may be pointed to a hostname which will cause a redirect to the canonical address

 RPC
 ===

 Your Port Number Will Vary (if you run docker).
-State is stored in the S3 Bucket.
+State is stored on IPFS and is looked up through IPNS.

 View State: